SathishKumar3/RestService-Groovy/README.md

 **Features:**

  **Basic Authentication:**
  - Get method to fecth the product info, will be access to all.
  - Post method to update price info, will be secured.
+(Admin/Admin) <br>
-(Admin/Admin) **Logging:**
+ **Logging:**
  - Used logback for logging,
  - Followed logging best pratices helps troubleshooting also helps monitoring tools like Splunk to help creating metrices and 		  dashboards.
-	- Maintaing key values and Transaction id for each request.
+ - Maintaing key values and Transaction id for each request. <br>
   **RestService:**
-	- RestService template acts as a wrapper class for any rest service calls.
+ - RestService template acts as a wrapper class for any rest service calls. <br>
   **Documentation:**
  - Code has been completely documented through unit test case and integration test.